DEEP WATERS

 Look at their faces, Ace thought to Will.
 Disappointed.
 I don’t blame them.

-Will thought back.
+They ought to have a bit more confidence than that, Will thought back.
 You’ve worked out what’s going on, haven’t you?

 I think so.
 But I’m not sure I’m right, Will.
 If I’m not, we’re going to look really silly, giving in without a fight.